Agoric/SwingSet/docs/devices.md

 ## DeviceSlots helper

-Device code can use a helper function named `deviceSlots` to build the required `dispatch` function.
+Device code can use a helper function named `makeDeviceSlots` to build the required `dispatch` function.
 This behaves much like `liveSlots` for regular Vat code, except: